 *Currently Funded by members of the SRSP and the Department of Ecology*

 Problem Statement: The Spokane River has been the subject of toxics investigations for more than 20 years.
-The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCBs through the Spokane River Watershed is not well-understood. he SRRTTF Key Data Gaps
+The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCBs through the Spokane River Watershed is not well-understood.
+Since 2012 the SRRTTF has engaged in a number of studies intended to address the data gaps.
+The Comprehensive Plan contains a summary of the findings and Section 6.3 recommends additional studies to address data gaps.

+Key Data Gaps from the Comprehensive Plan

 Key data gaps identified by the Task Force correspond to bioaccumulation of PCBs in fish and assessment of sediment PCB concentrations.
 Measured water column PCB concentrations in the Spokane River are currently at levels similar to, and often below, the listed water quality standard.
 Fish tissue concentrations, however, remain well above target levels.